cloudmesh/cloudmesh-cc/MANUAL.md

 | Definition             |  Running first Task  | Running second Task  | Completed Workflow  |
 | ![A graph of an example workflow](images/workflow-example.svg) | ![A graph of an example workflow](images/workflow-example.svg) | ![A graph of an example workflow](images/workflow-example.svg) | ![A graph of an example workflow](images/workflow-example.svg) |

-**Figure:** Execution and display graph of an example workflow over time
+**Figure 1:** Execution and display graph of an example workflow over time